About this Podcast Episode

 Kristin: I didn’t really notice anything myself.
 Maybe yeah.

 Angie: There were a little blip.
 Okay so might have just been me.
-Um, and then Kristen I feel like we should cut out the punches thing because some people might be like you know I don’t know I probably would have been okay, 20 years ago but right now people are like.
+Um, and then Kristin I feel like we should cut out the punches thing because some people might be like you know I don’t know I probably would have been okay, 20 years ago but right now people are like.

 Kristin: All right?
 Hopefully yeah, the punches definitely ah punches.
 Yeah, I was thinking that too Well now it’s like oh my gosh they’re beating each other.
 I Had no punches.